-How is ballistic training different from traditional resistance training?
+How does ballistic training differ from resistance training?

 Jump squats make it into almost every strength and conditioning program under the sun and every study involving rugby or football teams seems to include them.
 But not every researcher believes they are the best choice for power development.
 To understand why, it is necessary to delve into the biomechanics of how ballistic and non-ballistic movements differ and in what respects they are in fact very similar.
 In this article, Chris Beardsley (@SandCResearch) takes a detailed look at a very interesting study.

 The study: A Comparison of Ballistic and Non-Ballistic Lower-Body Resistance Exercise and the Methods Used to Identify Their Positive Lifting Phases, by Lake, Lauder, Smith and Shorter, in Journal of Applied Biomechanics, 2011.